 - c.
-What existing off-site sources of light or glare may affect your proposal? [help] There are no known off-site sources of light or glare that would affect the proposal. - d.
+What existing off-site sources of light or glare may affect your proposal? <a href="Mound in the Indian Indian - d.
 Proposed measures to reduce or control light and glare impacts, if any: [help] Exterior lighting will meet City design standards and cast light downward.